 Brooks showed Morris tape from last season, when the forward played the role of Washington's grizzled enforcer.
 An ankle injury in May and a sports hernia that required surgery over the summer had made Morris somewhat more tentative as he worked to regain his form.
 In the film session, Brooks's message was clear: Morris needed to be more aggressive.

-What followed was a 109-91 win over Detroit in which Morris turned in a season-high 23 points on 10-for-16 shooting and seven rebounds.
+What followed was a 109-91 win over Detroit in which Morris turned in a season-high 23 points on 10-of-16 shooting and seven rebounds.
 The forward looked like his old self, working the floor on offense to slam home dunks and sink two three-pointers.

 Morris drew a connection between his session with Brooks and Friday's game, which was the Wizards' first home win since Nov.
 13 (thanks in part to a road-heavy schedule in November).
 Washington (12-10) hits the road again Monday for a five-game trip that takes it to the West Coast and ends in Brooklyn.